bruce-hill/tomo/docs/operators.md

 = 1[32]
 ```

-It's particularly handy for using the array `sort()` method, which takes a
+It's particularly handy for using the list `sort()` method, which takes a
 function that returns a signed integer:

 ```tomo